prolific-idea/Code-Off-Matrix-Rain/README.md

 Entries will close at 15:00 on Friday 22 July 2016.

+Note: Employees of Entelect are not eligable to win the grand prize, however, there will be random other prizes up for grabs.

 ## Inspiration
 To get you going, have a look at these matrix rain variations.
 Try applying your own ideas and creativity to make your visualiser the best.